Best Celsius Drink Alternatives for a Healthier Energy Boost

 - Red Bull and Monster energy drinks are often packed with sugars and artificial ingredients, which can lead to energy crashes and unnecessary calorie intake.

-However, if you’re looking for an alternative with even less caffeine or want a change from Celsius, the options on this list provide excellent alternatives that prioritize health and performance.
+However, if you’re looking for an alternative to Celsius drinks with even less caffeine and more natural ingredients, or you simply want an alternative to Celsius drinks you can have from time to time, the alternatives on this list provide excellent alternatives that prioritize overall health, energy, and performance.

 - Caffeine: A widely-used stimulant found in coffee, tea, and many energy drinks.
 It increases alertness and focus, but too much can lead to jitters or a crash.